CrawlJobs Logo

 Requirements

-• Strong leadership, communication, and organisational skills
+• Strong assessment and analytical skills

 Job Responsibility